-“Howard said Australia is at risk of becoming too politically correct, and that religious conservatives are less likely to speak their minds due to a fear of being persecuted.”
+“Howard said Australia is at risk of becoming too politically correct, and those religious conservatives are less likely to speak their minds due to a fear of being persecuted.”

 Protecting the Status Quo

-The accusations by Cori Bernadi and George Christensen don’t stop there, as they were trying to say it is providing links to pornography and grooming of children.
+The accusations by Cori Bernardi and George Christensen don’t stop there, as they were trying to say it is providing links to pornography and grooming of children.
 If that were even remotely the case, call in the Federal police to report a crime – which it is.
-One woman in the comments of the aforementioned Buzzfeed article said of the Safe Schools Program, “its content and the links it provides are very disturbing”.
+One woman in the comments of the aforementioned Buzzfeed article said of the Safe Schools Program, “its content and the links it provides are disturbing”.
 The unanswered challenge, which I have yet to see addressed, was a reply that asked, “Cite your sources.
 What about it, exactly, is “inappropriate”?”.
-Just where is this grooming and pornography and etc occurring on the website links?
-No answer has been forthcoming but that doesn’t stop the objections becoming consistently mired in unsubstantiated opinions that have become substitution for facts.
+Just where are this grooming and pornography, etc occurring on the website links?
+No answer has been forthcoming, but that doesn’t stop the objections becoming consistently mired in unsubstantiated opinions that have become a substitution for facts.
 Facts – that even if remotely true – would constitute a crime.
 If you believe so, call the police!
 Seriously!